FabbyD/lifesaver/README.md

 # lifesaver
-A neural network trained to save lives.
-Or to show me how to win minesweeper.
+A neural network trained to save lives! ...or to teach me how to win minesweeper.